Skip to Main Content

 Andy, on the other hand, feels extremely close and loves that closeness at night, while I cannot tolerate it for sleep because it wakes me up.

-So it happens to be a really good solution: Andy can have that closeness with our children, and I can get the rest I need.
+So it happens to be a really good solution: Andy can have that closeness with our children, and I can get the sleep I need.
 It works well for us as a couple and as parents.

 I’d like to add that many couples choose to sleep in separate beds.
 People often don’t talk about it because there’s a belief that all couples should sleep in the same bed together.
 But that doesn’t work for everyone.